-The Professional Development Unit provides consulting, coaching, workshops and seminars, and BCBA supervision to professionals, school districts and other agencies seeking access to the latest evidence-based instructional practices for individuals with developmental disabilities.
+The Professional Development Unit provides consulting, coaching, workshops and seminars, and BCBA supervision to students, professionals, school districts and other agencies seeking access to the latest evidence-based instructional practices for individuals with developmental disabilities.
 The PDU is a resource to any school or agency wanting assistance with staff training, coaching, program review, curriculum development and implementation of inclusive programs.
 The PDU works with the next generation of professionals in special education, applied behavior analysis and related disciplines, providing hands-on experience and expert coaching in any educational context with an emphasis on how to build more inclusive settings.
-The PDU is approved by the Behavior Analyst Certification Board to provide continuing education opportunities for Board Certified Behavior Analysts.
+The PDU is approved by the Behavior Analyst Certification Board to provide continuing education opportunities for Board Certified Behavior Analysts (BCBAs).
 The PDU provides a monthly journal club, speaker series, and workshops designed to help working professionals stay up to date with current research.